JimMcL/YetAnotherTracker/README.md

 (number of frames) since last detection to obtain a weighted distance between the object and the track.

-You can prevent tracking from occurring during the starting frames with the option `--first-tracking-frame <frame>`, which may be useful if the start of the video is noisy or the camera is settling.
+You can prevent tracking from occurring during the starting frames with the option `--first-tracking-frame <frame>`, which may be useful if the start of the video is noisy, or the camera is settling.
 Similarly, the option `--no-tracks-after <frame>` prevents any new tracks from being created after the specified frame.

 You can delete tracks that have not moved after some number of frames by setting `--retirement-age <frames>`.
 This may